 Sometimes a link scheme is available for a collection but a view now link won't display.
 This can be because the citation doesn't have enough information.
 Each link scheme is unique in what it requires so we can't say we always need x, y, and z.
 A lot of link schemes require information such as a volume, issue and start page but others only need a volume or an article title.
-If a user asks why a "view now" link isn't displaying, send the citation to the knowledge base team on a KBSUP JIRA.

 We check several things to see if we can provide an article-level link, including

 - Does the provider offer an OpenURL which we can build a link out of